Cleaning gold plated tea service

 Thank youLeah Magid

 - Marquette, Michigan, United States

 Q. I would also like to know the proper way to clean and polish a gold plated tea service.
-I borrowed an older gold plated tea service from an elderly friend, and mistakingly tried to polish it with Wright's Silver Cream [paid link to product info at Amazon].
+I borrowed an older gold plated tea service from an elderly friend, and mistakingly tried to polish it with Wright's Silver Cream [affiliate link to product info on Amazon].
 The cream took some of the gold plated finish off (the pieces that I polished have considerably less gold luster than the ones I did not) and I need to find out either where to get it replated if possible.
 For future reference, what is the proper way to care for gold plated items such as these pieces?
 I need information ASAP before I return the tea set to my friend.
 Thanks.Bonnie Agee

 - Birmingham, Alabama

 Q. I tried cleaning my gold plated tea serving set and some of the gold came off.

 What can I clean the Tea Set with without removing the gold?